MHD-Amini/Panoptic-V1-Partial-Interest-Double-Counting-Bug-sonnet/README.md

 ## Publicly known issues

-_Anything included in this section is considered a publicly known issue and is therefore ineligible for awards._
+_Anything included in this section and its subsection is considered a publicly known issue and is therefore ineligible for awards._

 **System & Token Limitations**